Spin Topological Field Theory and Fermionic Matrix Product States: Introduction and Overview

 There is a conjectural classification of SRE phases in all dimensions \cite{kapustincobord,KTTW} (see also \cite{Freed}) based on entirely different ideas.
 In the case of bosonic (resp. fermionic) SRE phases phases with an internal finite symmetry $G$ in $d$ spatial dimensions, the conjecture says that they are classified by the torsion part of the $(d+1)$-dimensional oriented cobordism (resp. spin-cobordism) of $BG$ with $U(1)$ coefficients.
 Here $BG$ is a certain infinite-dimensional topological space known as the classifying space of $G$.
 This conjecture is partially explained by the recently proved mathematical theorem \cite{FreedHopkins} which states that oriented (resp. spin) $(d+1)$-dimensional cobordism groups classify unitary invertible oriented (resp. spin) Topological Quantum Field Theories in $d+1$ space-time dimensions.
 This is only a partial explanation, because the relation between SRE phases and TQFTs remains conjectural.
 In 1d, one could hope for a more direct connection between the cobordism/TQFT data and the MPS data.

 For bosonic SRE phases in 1d the connection between the MPS approach and the cobordism/TQFT approach has been recently clarified \cite{ShiozakiRyu,KTY}.
 In particular, it has been shown in \cite{KTY} that an MPS representation of ground states naturally arises from an annulus diagram in a TQFT.
-The goal of this paper is to extend this observation to spin-TQFTs and the associated fermionic MPS states.
+The goal of this paper is to extend this observation to spin-TQFTs and the associated fermionic MPS.

 Let us describe the structure of the paper and the main results.
-In section 2, we review the state-sum construction of spin-TQFTs in two space-time dimensions following \cite{NR,GK}.
+In section 2, we review the state-sum construction of spin-TQFTs in two space-time dimensions from $\ZZ_2$-graded algebras following \cite{NR,GK}.
+We also show that stacking fermionic systems together corresponds to taking the supertensor product of the corresponding algebras.
+This gives a very clean and simple derivation of the spin-statistics relation in the topological case.
 In section 3, we evaluate the annulus diagram and show that it gives rise to a generalized MPS both in the Neveu-Schwarz and the Ramond sector.
 In section 4 we work out the commuting projector Hamiltonian starting from the TQFT data describing an invertible spin-TQFT.
 We show that for a nontrivial spin-TQFT the resulting Hamiltonian describes the Majorana chain \cite{fidkit}.
 In section 5, we discuss $G$-equivariant spin-TQFT and $G$-equivariant fermionic MPS.
-We show that fermionic SRE phases with a symmetry $G$ times the fermion parity are in 1-1 correspondence with invertible $G$-equivariant spin-TQFTs, and that the TQFT data give rise to fermionic $G$-equivariant MPS states.
+We show that fermionic SRE phases with a symmetry $G$ times the fermion parity are in 1-1 correspondence with invertible $G$-equivariant spin-TQFTs, and that the TQFT data give rise to fermionic $G$-equivariant MPS.
 We also discuss the case when the symmetry is a nontrivial extension $\cG$ of $G$ by fermion parity, which is related to $\cG$-Spin TQFTs.
-We also consider a couple of examples.
+In all cases we determine the group law on the set of fermionic SRE phases.
+Finally, we discuss in some detail fermionic SRE phases with symmetry $\ZZ_2$.

 While this paper was in preparation, a preprint \cite{FMPS} appeared on the arXiv which also describes $G$-equivariant fermionic MPS.

 The research of A.K. was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632, and by the Simons Investigator Award.